zalando/postgres-operator/docs/reference/operator_parameters.md

   Default is empty (use the default priority class).

  * **master_pod_move_timeout**
-   The period of time to wait for the success of Patroni switchovers from master pods on an unschedulable node to their respective replicas on healthy nodes.
+   The period of time to wait for the success of migration of master pods from an unschedulable node.
+   The migration includes Patroni switchovers to respective replicas on healthy nodes.
 The situation where master pods still exist on the old node after this timeout expires has to be fixed manually.
-The default is 10 minutes.
+The default is 20 minutes.

 * **enable_pod_antiaffinity**
   toggles [pod anti affinity](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/) on the Postgres pods, to avoid multiple pods